-We believe every individual we serve has hope for a bright future, no matter what challenges they face.
-Our best-practice services have a long history of transforming lives.
+We believe every individual we serve has hope for a bright future, no matter what obstacles they face.
 These are a few of the thousands of stories we help rewrite each year.

-Hannah’s friends know her for her big heart and genuine desire to help others–but before coming to St. Joseph’s Villa, she was overwhelmed by anxiety and depression.
-She faced bullying from her peers and struggled to keep up in class.
-Her self-esteem was lost.
+Hannah’s friends know her for her big heart and genuine desire to help others – but before coming to St. Joseph’s Villa, she was overwhelmed with feelings of anxiety and depression.
+She was bullied by her peers and struggled to keep up in class, taking a toll on her self-esteem.

 Program clinicians teamed with Hannah’s family to create a behavioral plan tailored to her needs, including a specific set of goals to work on at home.
 Hannah’s family and Villa staff stayed in close communication to ensure she was making progress.